isomerpages/moe-lianhuapri/_ccas/Visual & Performing/Modern Dance.md

-Our dancers also perform in events and school concerts such as the 75th Anniversary celebration, Lianhua Singing Festival, annual prize giving day and community functions like the National Day Observance Ceremony held by the Grassroots Organisation.
+Our dancers also perform in events and school concerts such as the 75th&nbsp;Anniversary celebration, Lianhua Singing Festival, annual prize giving day and community functions like the National Day Observance Ceremony held by the Grassroots Organisation.

 #### **Singing festival 2019**